shakna-israel/encnote-ng/README.md

 ---

+## Hooks

+Lua-based scripts called 'hooks' can be created for use with the CLI tool.

+These hooks have available a number of functions to make them practical.

+As a demonstration of what you might use a hook for, consider this post-command hook:

+    local t = os.time()

+    local key = string.format("%sbackup_%s.key", vararg['datadir'], t)
+    local data = string.format("%sbackup_%s.data", vararg['datadir'], t)

+    if vararg['mode'] ~= 'view' and vararg['mode'] ~= 'ls' and vararg['mode'] ~= 'dump' then
+	    if not Encrypt(key, data) then
+		    print("Failed to write backup...")
+    	end
+    end

+Every time a command is run that is not one of `view`, `ls` and `dump`, once the command has completed, a copy of the database and its keys are saved to our data directory.

+You would write this file somewhere like: `"$(./encnote8 --datadir)"hooks/post.lua`.

+---

 # License

 See the `LICENSE.md` file for the legal text, and remember that you're also linking against Lua and libsodium, and their licenses.